redhat-openstack/website/source/tripleo/index.html.md

 ## Virtual Environment Quickstart

-There is a recent project called [tripleo-quickstart](https://github.com/redhat-openstack/tripleo-quickstart) whose main goal is to quickly stand up TripleO environments using an image based undercloud aproach similar to the [OPNFV Apex project](http://artifacts.opnfv.org/apex/docs/installation-instructions/).
+There is a recent project called [tripleo-quickstart](https://github.com/redhat-openstack/tripleo-quickstart) whose main goal is to quickly stand up TripleO environments using an image-based undercloud approach similar to the [OPNFV Apex project](http://artifacts.opnfv.org/apex/docs/installation-instructions/).

-You will need a host machine with at least 16G of RAM, preferably 32G, with CentOS 7 installed, and able to be ssh'd to as root without password from the machine running ansible.
+You will need a host machine with at least 16G of RAM (preferably 32G) with CentOS 7 installed, and able to be ssh'd to as root without password from the machine running Ansible.

 A quick way to test that your host machine (referred to as `$VIRTHOST`) is ready to rock is::